w3x13/aristois-legit/README.md

 Full project files for **aristois**, Counter-Strike: Global Offensive cheat.

 ## Known issues
-- Some crashes.
 - Skin changer is not finished.
-- Config system (check FAQ for temp fix).

 ## FAQ
 ### Where's the DLL file?